FAQ - infrastructure

 ${DOMAIN} TTL_SECONDS IN NS ns2-${DOMAIN}

-You can verify that the register is set to resolve DNS queries for your domain using: dig NS ${DOMAIN}
+You can verify that the core is set to resolve DNS queries for your domain using: dig NS ${DOMAIN}.
+The answer section must include:

 ${DOMAIN} ${TTL_SECONDS} IN NS ns1-${DOMAIN}.${TOP_DOMAIN}